 How to Find Apartments in Puerto Vallarta

 For each city on this list, you’ll notice it says to start with an Airbnb for a month.
+Another option is to check the apartments on offer on Booking.com.
 Puerto Vallarta is no different — but you can search in the 5 de Diciembre neighborhood instead of the main Downtown areas.

 A bit outside of the main tourist area, 5 de Diciembre is more local and often has the best deals.
 The Romantic Zone is the heart of the nightlife, and Centro offers the main square and shopping.